PhilipYip1988/python-notebooks/anaconda/windows/install.md

 Notice however that when Add anaconda3 to the Windows Environmental Variables Path environmental variable is used; a red warning NOT recommended displays.

 This practice is discouraged because it locks the Windows Terminal to a single Python environment and can also result in other issues.
+Do not select this option, this tutorial will discuss how to initialise Anaconda for PowerShell which is preferable.

 Select Next: